Michael Pineda: Minor leagues (2005–2010)

-Seattle Mariners (2011)
+2011: MLB debut, All-Star

 Pineda made the Mariners' starting rotation out of spring training 2011 as the number five starter, the third youngest player on a 2011 American League opening day roster after Chris Sale and Tim Collins.
 He made his MLB debut on April 5, giving up three runs in six innings in a loss.
 Pineda pitched 7 1/3 innings, allowed two runs, struck out seven batters, and earned his first MLB win on April 12, 2011.
 Pineda struck out a career high nine batters against the Detroit Tigers on April 28, including the first four batters he faced.
 He ended his first month in the majors with a 4–1 record and a 2.01 ERA.
 He was named American League Rookie of the Month for April 2011, pitching at least six innings in his first five starts, giving up only 22 hits and 12 walks over 31 1/3 innings, while striking out 30 opposing batters.

 Pineda was selected to the All-Star Game on July 10 as a replacement for Justin Verlander, who was ineligible to pitch in the All-Star Game due to having pitched the day before the All-Star break.
-He was 8–6 at that point, but with a 3.03 ERA and 113 strikeouts in 113 innings, against only 36 walks.
+He was 8–6 at that point with a 3.03 ERA and 113 strikeouts and 36 walks in 113 innings.
 In the All-Star Game, Pineda pitched one perfect inning, striking out Scott Rolen and Rickie Weeks.

 Pineda finished the 2011 season with a 9–10 record and a 3.74 ERA.
-He recorded no wins in his final seven starts over the last two months of the year, and the Mariners cut back on his work load as a precaution against an arm injury.
+He recorded no wins in his final seven starts over the last two months of the year, and the Mariners cut back his workload as a precaution against an arm injury.
 In 28 starts, he struck out 173 hitters while walking just 55 over 171 innings.
 Pineda struck out 24.9% of all batters faced, which was the third highest strikeout percentage in MLB.
 He also finished fifth in voting for American League Rookie of the Year Award, behind Jeremy Hellickson, Mark Trumbo, Eric Hosmer, and Iván Nova, and ahead of teammate Dustin Ackley, who finished sixth.
 After the season, Keith Law ranked Pineda as the 20th best player under the age of 25.